 Learn about resolving conflict with workplace associates and politics

 Learn how to manage your manager

 Class is taught using the "Socratic Method".
 Students will actively participate in interactive exercises in order to develop practical strategies for dealing with politics in the workplace.

 Weekly handouts will be provided after each class.

 Class assignments and grading

-Weekly papers (content more important than length) concerning the student's impression of each weeks class.
+Weekly one page papers (content more important than length) concerning the student's impression of each weeks class.